osu-crypto/libOTe/libOTe/Vole/LogVole/AUDIT.md

 documented (LV-AUDIT-005), matches the reference, and is exercised end-to-end by a passing standard relation test at `tau_hi > 1`.
 Dropped.

+## LV-AUDIT-029: Depth-3 sender online cache was not populated on intermediate recursive levels

+Status: fixed

+Concern:

+For recursive online runs with at least one non-root intermediate level, the sender unwind expects every non-root level to have `mPrecomputedTbk` populated.
+`evaluateSenderSeedCandidate` computed each intermediate level's accepted `finalTbk`, but only returned it upward as `next.mTbk`; it did not cache that same value on the intermediate `SenderState`.
+The sender online service then aborted when unwinding through that level.

+Fix:

+The accepted recursive branch now stores `finalTbk` into `state.mPrecomputedTbk` before moving it into the returned evaluation output.
+The default test `LogVole_Core_ThreeLevelOfflineReuseAndInvalidWidth` now runs three-level local online and asserts both the top-level and intermediate sender precompute caches are populated.

+Relevant files:

+- `LogVoleCore.cpp` (`evaluateSenderSeedCandidate`, recursive branch)
+- `LogVoleRingSender.cpp` (`senderOnlineService` unwind cache requirement)
+- `test_core.cpp` (`LogVole_Core_ThreeLevelOfflineReuseAndInvalidWidth`)

 ## Next audit pass

 Recommended next work items (incorporating the recommended oracle tests):